timvandam/cn/doc/MAC Sublayer.md

 2. Virtual Channel Sending
     - Frames carry a **Network Allocation Field** (NAV) that indicates the transmission's length.
 This allows stations to wait for the end of a transmission.

+CSMA/CA inserts backoff slots to avoid collisions, MAC uses ACKs/retransmissions for wireless errors.

+#### Infrastructure Modes
+There are infrastructure two modes in 802.11:
+1.
+2.
+TODO: Watch the end of the 802.11 lecture (33:00)